nguyenluan2001/botble/public/docs-cms/upgrade.md

 - Run `composer install` to update vendor packages.
 - Run `php artisan migrate` to update database.

-> {warning} Old custom plugins which you built with Laravel CMS v2.6 will not work on v3.0.
+> {warning} Old custom plugins which you built with Botble CMS v2.6 will not work on v3.0.

 <a name="upgrade-2.5"></a>
 ## Upgrade from 2.5 to 2.6